scohen/photons/README.md

 }
 ```

 That was pretty easy!
-First, we set the current led to a value of 4000 (the TLC allows brightness values between 0 and 4096), and then we switch the current led for the next iteration.
+First, you'llnotice that we set the number of LEDs to 2 in the constructor (`Toggler::Toggler(int offset) : PackComponent(offset, 2)`).
+This lets the library ensure that one component doesn't mess witn another.
+Then we set the current led to a value of 4000 (the TLC allows brightness values between 0 and 4096), and then we switch the current led for the next iteration.
 Finally, we tell the library to call us again in 1000 milliseconds, which is one second.
 This is one of the neat things about photons, you tell it when you want to be notified, and it keeps track of the time for you, calling you after that delay.
 This will cause each light to light up for a second.

 But there's a problem, do you see it?